OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

     ```

 2. Create a Virtual Network Bridge:
     To provide network connectivity to the VMs, create a virtual bridge with NAT.
-This will allow VMs to access the internet through the server's public network interface.
+This allows VMs to access the internet through the server's public network interface.

     Create the Netplan configuration file for the bridge:
     ```default